 The best way to make this cake ahead is to bake it up to 3 days ahead and store it, unfrosted, wrapped tightly in plastic wrap, in the refrigerator.
 Let it come to room temperature a few hours ahead of time and then frost right before serving.

-Yes, but the cake will take 3 to 5 minutes longer to cook.
-I prefer to bake this cake in an aluminum baker.
+Yes, but the cake will take 3 to 5 minutes longer to cook than the times listed below.
+(The cake was tested in an aluminum baking pan.)

 I don't find that this cake needs cake flour.
 All-purpose flour yields a tender, light crumb.
 If you do try it with cake flour, I'd love to hear about it in the comments.